Due to the current Corona challenges, it was time to get creative.

 Don’t start the workshop with a blank Miro board.

 Make sure you have the whole structure of your workshop already visualized in Miro.

-In case of a journey workshop, make sure the main ánd detailed journey steps are already on the board (see this blog for my perspective on journeys and journey workshops).
+In case of a journey workshop, make sure the main ánd detailed journey steps are already on the board (check this online masterclass for my perspective on journeys and journey workshops).

 Since I have a different approach to journeys, for me the journey templates in Miro are not useful.